Thilakbangera/Laptop_price_Analysis_and_prediction/README.md

-This repository provides a machine learning model designed to predict laptop prices based on various input features.<br>
+This repository provides a machine learning model designed to predict laptop prices based on various features.<br>
 The project demonstrates the use of machine learning techniques for building, training, and testing predictive models in a structured and reproducible manner.<br>